bcmichael/RNMR-Docs/docs/command/full_command.md

 The window limits are set separately for data in different domains. /FREQ, /TIME, and /UNKN select which domain to set the limits for.
+## WNDLIMA
+Set acquisition view vertical window limits

+Category: Display Control

+Format: `WNDLIMA` min max

+Defaults: current current

+Description:
+`WNDLIMA` sets the vertical window limits when viewing the acquisition buffer.
+The min and max parameters set the lower and upper bounds of the display.
+The value of max must be greater than the value of min.
+If either min or max is omitted RNMR will prompt for it with the current window limit.
 ## WPK
 Write peaks in current display to `WRT` file